-    The City of Mercer Island is seeking public comments for the 2015-2020 Transportation Improvement Program (TIP).
+The City of Mercer Island sought public comments for the 2015-2020 Transportation Improvement Program (TIP) during Spring 2014 and the City Council held a public hearing on May 19, 2014.
 The TIP covers city roadway, pedestrian, bicycle and other transportation projects planned for the six-year period beginning in 2015.
 This does not include East Link or other work on I-90.

 TIP Public Comment Opportunity

-    The City of Mercer Island seeks public comments as part of the development of the 2015-2020 TIP.
+The City of Mercer Island sought public comments as part of the development of the 2015-2020 TIP.
 The TIP is a six year program updated annually with a focus on maintaining the existing transportation network and improving the network in a thoughtful manner working within the financial constraints of the Street Fund and other funding sources.
 Public comments are considered in the development of the TIP.
-The Mercer Island City Council will hold a Public Hearing at the May 19, 2014 Council Meeting at 7:00 pm to discuss the preliminary draft of the 2015-2020 TIP.
-Any interested person(s) may provide input at the hearing or provide written comments by April 30, 2014.
-Click here to submit comments on the TIP.
+The next formal opportunity to comment on the TIP will be in April 2015.

 - Public comment period (April 1 to April 30)

 - City Council public hearing and preview of draft TIP (May 18)

 - City Council review of TIP and adoption (June 15)